 The demonstration above is designed to show the futility of premature striking.

-In any fishing system, except when using woven polyethylene lines such as 'Spectra', there is a large element of 'slack' in the system.
+In any fishing system, except when using woven polyethylene lines ('Braid'), there is a large element of slack in the system.

 The first area of slack is the inherent stretch in the line.
 Mono line stretches in the order of eight to 20 percent.
 Most come out somewhere around fifteen percent.
 So for the mathematically inclined, 50 metres of line will stretch 7.5 metres before all stretch is removed.
 But let's be generous and allow only 3.5 metres.

 The average surf rod is around 3.5 metres long, a boat rod half that.

 Unless you are fishing straight down to a heavy sinker, there is usually around a third of the line out, which is not tight to the hook.
 The current pulls a 'bow' in the line.
 In fifty metres of line this means the bow could be 5m of slack line.

 So in total with 50m of line out there could be up to 8 to 12 metres of slack in the system.
 There is not a rod long enough to pull out this slack, and then have enough movement to set the hook.

 The reason for the 'two steps backward' in the demonstration above was to simulate the movement of the fish moving away from you as you strike.